Capacitive deionization: Energy requirements

 Since the ionic content of water is demixed during a CDI adsorption cycle, the entropy of the system decreases and an external energy input is required.
 The theoretical energy input of CDI can be calculated as follows:

 where R is the gas constant (8.314 J mol−1 K−1), T the temperature (K), Φv,fresh, the flow rate of the fresh water outflow (m3/s), Cfeed the concentration of ions in the feed water (mol/m3) and Cfresh the ion concentration in the fresh water outflow (mol/m3) of the CDI cell. α is defined Cfeed/Cfresh and β as Cfeed/Cconc, with Cconc the concentration of the ions in the concentrated outflow.

 In practice, the energy requirements will be significantly higher (20 times or higher) than the theoretical energy input.
 Important energy requirements, which are not included in the theoretical energy requirements, are pumping, and losses in the CDI cell due to internal resistances.
 If MCDI and CDI are compared for the energy required per removed ion, MCDI has a lower energy requirement than CDI.

 Comparing CDI with reverse osmosis of water with salt concentrations lower than 20 mM, lab-scale research shows that the energy consumption in kWh per m3 freshwater produced can be lower for MCDI than for reverse osmosis.

 Large-scale CDI facilities

 In 2007, a 10,000 tons per day full-scale CDI plant was built in China for improving the reclaimed water quality by ESTPURE.
 This project enables the reduction of total dissolved solids from 1,000 mg/L to 250 mg/L and turbidity from 10 NTU to 1 NTU, a unit indicating the cloudiness of a fluid.
 The water recovery can reach 75%.
 Electrical energy consumption level is 1 kWh/m3, and the cost for water treatment is 0.22 US dollars/m3.
 Some other large-scale projects can be seen from the table below.

+Other uses

+Capacitive deionization can be used to remove the toxic herbicides diquat and paraquat from water solutions.
+A test using activated charcoal removed over 98%.